Can Watermarked LLMs be Identified by Users via Crafted Prompts?: Preliminaries

 \section{Preliminaries}

-To facilitate subsequent discussion, we introduce LLMs and LLM watermarking algorithms, then present the objectives of this work.
-We first provide the definition of LLM used in this work as follows: \begin{definition}[Large Language Model] An LLM $M$ is a function that, given an input $x$ and a partial output sequence $y_{1:i-1}$, produces a probability distribution $P_M(y_i | x, y_{1:i-1})$ over possible next tokens $y_i$.
+\begin{definition}[Large Language Model] An LLM $M$ is a function that, given an input $x$ and a partial output sequence $y_{1:i-1}$, produces a probability distribution $P_M(y_i | x, y_{1:i-1})$ over possible next tokens $y_i$.
 The model generates complete outputs by iteratively sampling from these distributions. \end{definition} Since this work focuses solely on watermarks embedded in LLM services, we will only consider the \textbf{watermark during generation} type mentioned in \cref{sec:related-work}.
 The definition of the watermark rule is given below. \begin{definition}[Watermark Rule] A watermark rule is typically a function $F$ that adjusts the current LLM's predicted probability distribution based on a watermark key $k$ to obtain a new probability distribution.
 Formally, given an LLM $P_M$ and a key $k$, the watermark rule $F$ modifies the distribution as follows:

 where $P_M^F$ is the modified probability distribution for the next token $y_i$. \end{definition} The main difference between watermarking algorithms lies in how they determine the watermark key.
 Based on this, we categorize watermarking algorithms into \textbf{n-gram based watermarking} and \textbf{fixed-key-list based watermarking}.
 We will now introduce these two types of watermarking algorithms.